Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Selecting Perks - Why can’t I select a perk every level?**
   - You can select perks only on even levels.
 Vegas Elysium requires the perk menu to display every level, even when perks aren’t available.

-- **Wild Card Support - Can I ask questions about Wild Card here?**
-  - No, **this is NOT the place for Wild Card support**.
-Wild Card has been taken down and is no longer supported by its creator.
-Please refrain from asking any Wild Card-related questions here.

 - **Size - Why is Uranium Fever so large?**
   - Despite optimizations, the list's texture enhancements are extensive, with original downloads alone requiring 50GB.
 See [Optional Clean Up](https://uraniumfever.net/docs/setupinstructions#-optional---enabling-the-performance-profile-) for ways to save space.